jjvanzon/Circular-Language-Spec/constructs-drafts/implementations/optimization.md

 -----

-The only thing you have to do to really optimize your code would be to specify with each line or group of lines what storages matter to you or maybe even this can be exactly derived from the rest of the code.
+The only thing you have to do to really optimize your code might be to specify with each line or group of lines what storages matter to you or maybe even this can be exactly derived from the rest of the code.
 Consider for instance always overwriting data previously set by an operation before you ever used that data.
 Then that data is unimportant and the synonyms you can choose from are allowed to produce different results for this particular data.

 ##### Inlining Modules

 Inline modules run faster because there aren’t any procedure calls.
 Procedure calls require things to be put on the stack, a round trip through vector tables and a return.
 Procedure data needs to be dynamically allocated.

 Inline modules have their procedure data in a fixed spot in memory, though seperated from the code.
 Calls to procedures are not made.
-A lot of times what otherwise be the first line of a separate procedure would be the next line in code.
+A lot of times what otherwise be the first line of a separate procedure might be the next line in code.
 Other times a jump is made to another part of the code.

 Not making jump statements makes the fastest code.
 This has to do with the CPU’s architecture.
 The CPU fetches opcodes from memory while it processes the current opcode so that it has the next opcode ready straight away after processing the current instruction.
 Also, the CPU decodes the next instruction while it is executing the current instruction.
 The CPU fetches the opcodes following the current operation.
 The prefetches operations are called the prefetch queue.
 A jump invalidates the prefetch queue and the decoding of the next instruction delaying the processors execution.